JoseQuintas/hwgui/contrib/qrencode/Readme.txt

  Readme.txt                 This file containing installation instructions and more descriptions.

 5.)
 Further instructions

 ===================================================================
 Important !
-Now the QR-Code-Generator is now part of the HWGUI contrib source.
+Now the QR-Code-Generator is part of the HWGUI contrib source.
 Need not to extract it from the original archive, because it is modified for all compilers supporting HWGUI.
+A lot of modification are needed for old Windows compiler like Borland C, but the GCC or MinGW have not problems to understand the modified code.
-But if a new release is published, feel free to compile it with a C99 standard compiler.
+But if a new release of the QR code generator is published, feel free to compile it with a C99 standard compiler.
+If we have time, we insert all new code differences into the existing files.

  Extract the archive "QR-Code-generator-master.zip" in an temporary directory.